kontainapp/km/docs/build.md

 google-chrome index.html
 ```

-### Other repos
+### Submodule repos

-This repo uses a set of submodules - e.g. musl C lib and bats testing suite
+This repo uses a set of submodules - e.g. musl C lib and bats testing suite.
+It's recommended to set git to traverse these submodules on pull and fetch, by configuring it `git config --global fetch.recurseSubmodules true`

 === END OF DOCUMENT ===